Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 If you're navigating identity shifts, sleep deprivation, or emotional ups and downs, you're not alone.
 This post outlines tools, strategies, and mindset shifts to help you support each other and stay connected.

-What Relationship Stress Looks Like After Baby
+What Can Relationship Stress Look Like After a Baby?

 Whether you're new parents or expanding your family, marriage problems after having a baby can arise in subtle and not-so-subtle ways.
 Here's what many couples experience: